MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/migration-assistant-for-dlp-use.md

 - Step 7: View your migration report!
 - Next Steps: After policy import

-### Step 1: Log into your account
+### Step 1: Log in to your account

-After you have installed and launched the Migration Assistant for Microsoft Purview DLP, the first thing that you need to do is to login.
+After you've installed and launched the Migration Assistant for Microsoft Purview DLP, the first thing that you need to do is to log in.

 > [!IMPORTANT]
 > The first time you launch the Migration Assistant, please choose ‘Run as administrator’ option.
 This is required as the Migration Assistant may need to install additional dependencies if they are not already available on your machine.